arnemileswinter/godot-tilemap-flowfields/addons/tilemap_flowfields/README.md

 Create a "FlowFieldGenerator" node and assign to it the TileMap you wish to use.
 For each tile, a "FlowFieldTileCost" node must be added as a child Node of the Generator.

+**Note that currently only Euclidean Path-Finding is implemented.**

+If you require a different approach, feel free to open an issue or contribute! :)

 ### AdHoc flow-field calculation